Calculating Your Handicap

 CALCULATE YOUR AVERAGE

 Play enough games to get an average score.
 In league a starting player’s average is usually calculated after your first 3 games.
-The average is the total number of balls scored divided by the number of games played.
+Your average is the total of all played game scores divided by the number of games played.

 BASIS/PERCENTAGE